NautilusTrader

 Margin models

 NautilusTrader provides flexible margin calculation models for the calculated path (backtests, and live strategies running with calculate_account_state=True for reconciliation).
-Reported margins from a venue flow straight into _account_margins or _margins without going through a model.
+Reported margins from a venue flow straight into the account's margins or account_margins stores without going through a model.

 Overview